vladgh/test/README.md

-# test gpg new key
+# test gpg new key?